open/close all folders

 - Affably Evil: Unfailingly polite.
 Courteous to what he believes are his superiors.
 Tries to help what he thinks is a malfunctioning unit.
 Treats genocide of the Carbons like it was taking out the trash.

 - Big Words: During their final battle, his first statement is that he's going to "exercise my prerogative of correctional dispensation".
-This confuses Volnutt so badly that he has to rephrase it to "I'm going to exercise my authority to terminate your programming.".
+This confuses Volnutt so badly that he has to rephrase it to "I'm going to exercise my authority to terminate your program."

 - Captain Ersatz: Juno reminds some players of Xelloss from the Slayers series, from the perpetually closed eyes to the creepy carefree smile.
 Both characters are also voiced by Akira Ishida.